cdktf/cdktf-provider-snowflake/docs/streamOnView.java.md

 - *Type:* java.lang.String

-Specifies whether to return all existing rows in the source table as row inserts the first time the stream is consumed.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether to return all existing rows in the source table as row inserts the first time the stream is consumed.

 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 External changes for this field won't be detected.
 In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/stream_on_view#show_initial_rows StreamOnView#show_initial_rows}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/stream_on_view#show_initial_rows StreamOnView#show_initial_rows}

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-snowflake.streamOnView.StreamOnView.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.streamOnView.StreamOnViewTimeouts">StreamOnViewTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/stream_on_view#timeouts StreamOnView#timeouts}

 ---